-Beginner’s Lessons start on Tuesday 6th March 2018 at 7.15pm and finish at the end of June.
+Beginner’s Lessons start each year in March and finish at the end of June.
 The Mount Maunganui and Te Puke clubs will be holding lessons at the same time so that beginner's can pick and choose which lesson they attend - Tauranga on Tuesday, Te Puke on Wednesday and Mount on Thursday.
 On completion of lessons, beginners will then be able to play at any Bay of Plenty club for the remainder of the year.
 The options for beginners at Tauranga are social bridge on Thursday afternoons, learner’s bridge on Tuesday evenings and junior bridge on Wednesday evenings.
 Please contact Carolyn (576 4204) or the club office (07 576 5022) for further information.
 Click here to listen to the radio advert for lessons

 What is this game called Bridge ?